Ten Attendants: In Romance of the Three Kingdoms

-Five of these ten eunuchs were not among the historical Ten Attendants: Cheng Kuang is a fictional character; Feng Xu and Jian Shuo existed historically, but were not listed among the Ten Attendants in the Book of the Later Han; Hou Lan and Cao Jie died in 172 and 181 respectively so they could not have been present when the events of the novel took place.
+Five of these ten eunuchs were not among the historical Ten Attendants: Cheng Kuang is a fictional character (there was a eunuch by the name Cheng Huang [fl.
+126–189] in the reign of Emperor Ling of Han, his given name 璜 written and pronounced slightly similar to the fictional character 曠); Feng Xu and Jian Shuo existed historically, but were not listed among the Ten Attendants in the Book of the Later Han; Hou Lan and Cao Jie died in 172 and 181 respectively so they could not have been present when the events of the novel took place.

 In popular culture

 The Ten Attendants appear in Koei's Dynasty Warriors video game series, specifically in 4: Xtreme Legends (Dong Zhuo's Story Mode), 5: Xtreme Legends, and 8: Xtreme Legends (Lü Bu's Story and Ambition Modes).